aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 \label{eq:exact_taylor}
 \end{equation}

-By assuming that $dt\to 1$ and $\vert\alpha\vert < C$, where $C$ is some positive finite number, one derives the formula for the explicit Euler:
+By definition, the evolution using the explicit Euler method is:
 \begin{equation}
 N^{n+1} = N^n ( 1 - \alpha dt),
 \label{eq:forw}
 \end{equation}

-Now what about the backwards Euler?
-We know that it assumes that solution is advanced in the following way:
+Now what about the backward Euler?
+We have shown that (by definition), the solution is advanced in the following way:
 \begin{equation}
 N^{n+1} = N^n (1+\alpha dt)^{-1}.
 \label{eq:back}
 \end{equation}

-\ref{eq:back} can be expanded into Taylor series as follows:
+This expression can be expanded into Taylor series as follows:
 \begin{equation}
 N^{n+1} = N^n \left[ 1 - \alpha dt + \alpha^2 dt^2 - \alpha^3 dt^3 + \dots \right].
 \label{eq:exact_back}
 \end{equation}

-Therefore, we see that the smaller $dt$ we consider, the closer the solutions predicted by explicit and implicit Euler schemes get to each other and to the exact solution.
-And, obviously, the source of the difference between the two approximations, we observe in a figure above, is that $dt$ we've set in our code is not small enough.
+In our example, the difference between the explicit and implicit Euler schemes becomes obvious: as expected for second-order methods, they only match up to $O(dt)$.
+The visual difference between the two approximations in the above figure results from the use of a large $dt$.

-From \ref{eq:exact_taylor}, \ref{eq:forw} and \ref{eq:exact_back}, we can also estimate quantitavely the errors introduced both by the explicit end implicit solutions.
+From \ref{eq:exact_taylor}, \ref{eq:forw} and \ref{eq:exact_back}, we can also estimate quantitavely the errors introduced by the explicit and implicit methods.

-Let $\bigtriangleup_e$ and $\bigtriangleup_i$ be the errors introduced by the explicit and the implicit solutions in the first timestep, respectively.
-While $\displaystyle \frac{3}{5} \le \alpha dt \le 6$, we can write:
+Let $\bigtriangleup_e$ and $\bigtriangleup_i$ be the (absolute) errors introduced by the explicit and the implicit solutions in the first time step, respectively.
+While $\displaystyle \alpha dt \le \frac{3}{5}$, we can write:
 \begin{align}
 \bigtriangleup_e & = \vert N^{1}_{exact} - N^{1}_{explicit} \vert \approx N(t_0)(\frac{1}{2}\alpha^2 dt^2 - \frac{1}{6}\alpha^3 dt^3), \\